 Proposer boosting was introduced to give more weight to proposed blocks that are received in a timely manner.
 Proposer boosting was introduced to solve the problem of ex-ante reorgs.

 Essentially, validators that have proposer boosting enabled the bottom chain to become the canonical chain, but validators that do not have proposer boosting chose the shorter, top chain instead.
 This leads to each chain continuing to accrue votes from their respective validators.

 Furthermore, this reorganization is a non-trivial segmentation of updated versus outdated client software.
 The reorg itself wasn’t a sign of a bad fork choice.

 The validators on the Ethereum Beacon Chain became out of sync after a client update raised specific clients.
-During the process, validators on the blockchain network were confused and didn't update their clients Which eventually resulted in the seven-block reorg.
+During the process, validators on the blockchain network were confused and didn't update their clients, causing the fork that resulted in the seven-block reorg.

 What happens to reorgs after the merge?